VALLEY WIDE SEPTIC SERVICES SINCE 1953

 *NOTE: The State of Arizona issued this statement: “Waiver of Seller’s responsibility to comply with a legal requirement is not allowable, regardless of status of seller as a financial institution or entity, and regardless of a real estate contract drafted or drawn by the Seller.”

 Real Estate Listing Agents

-We highly recommend, upon taking a listing serviced by a septic system, having your home owner request a Septic Permit Search from Maricopa County Environmental Services Department.
+We highly recommend, upon taking a listing serviced by a septic system, having your home owner request a Septic Permit Search from The Maricopa County Environmental Services Department.
 Due to requirement changes, this information is mandatory on Transfer of Ownership Forms for all 2001 and newer properties.
 The law says it is the property owner’s responsibility to keep a record of all permitting.
-Learn more by visiting the links above.
 Visit ADEQ’s site to find more information.
-To read the specific verbiage clicking here.
+You can read the specific verbiage by clicking here.

 For Grease Trap Cleaning or Grease Trap Pumping, give us a call us at 602-254-5448 today to schedule an appointment.
 A-American Septic Service is a Septic Tank Cleaning & Pumping Company serving the greater Phoenix metropolitan area, and surrounding Arizona cities.